asdetrefle/toml-cpp/README.md

 ## Motivation:

-This projected was previously a fork of [cpptoml][cpptoml], but rewritten (partially) according to the new released standard [v1.0.0-rc.1][currver].
+This project was previously a fork of [cpptoml][cpptoml], but rewritten (partially) according to the new released standard [v1.0.0-rc.1][currver].
 This includes support for features like mixed type arrays.

 Many of the concepts and implementation are brought from [toml++][tomlplusplus].
 Being an awesome C++ library for TOML, it seems a bit heavy and complicated for my use case. [cpptoml][cpptoml] was perfect but I really want to add the idea of `node_view` from [toml++][tomlplusplus] so the user can chain `[]` operator to query nested tables and arrays.
 So I decide to rewrite [cpptoml][cpptoml] but still keep it minimal.
 Any contributions or suggestions are very welcome!